 I’m a dog lover.
 Specifically, I’m a dachshund lover.

 My current fur baby is five-year-old Bella (wire-haired and piebald).
-She’s total characters and has me wrapped around her little paws.
+She’s a total character and has me wrapped around her little paws.

 It’s raining like crazy in Minnesota today.
 I’d say it’s raining cats and dogs, but Bella wouldn’t approve.
 This onslaught became an issue in my household this morning when, after the third (very quick) trip outside with zero results, she looked at me with pleading eyes that I absolutely couldn’t resist.
 So, armed with an umbrella, Bella and I went outside again, hoping the fourth time would be the charm.